Statutory and non-statutory plan amendments

 Statutory and non-statutory plans guide planning and development in Cochrane.
-If you are proposing a development that does not align with current planning policies, you may need to request an amendment.
+If a proposed development does not align with current planning policies, a plan ammendment may be required.

 The following statutory plans can be amended: